Original post from September 27th, 2012.

 “Do I need to cut back?”

-“This probably isn’t good”
+“This probably isn’t good.”

-In December of 2010 I remember one evening finishing a bottle of wine in one evening by myself.
+In December of 2010 I remember one evening finishing an entire bottle of wine in one evening by myself.
 Granted, I know there had been plenty of times I’d drank 4 + glasses of wine in one evening, but never by myself at home.
 On a weeknight.
 I was so ashamed and swore I would cut back.
 The next morning at the grocery store I proudly passed the wine aisle and didn’t buy any.
 By 4:00 that evening the anxiety had risen in me and quickly brought myself and my kids back to the grocery store to get a bottle.
 Because I deserved it.
 Because I had a long day.
 Because I would only have one glass while cooking dinner.
 I ended up drinking 3 glasses and was proud of myself for not drinking the whole bottle.